billthelibrarian/Project-2-Group-13/ReadME.md

 #### Task 2.
 Open a navigation terminal
    1. Open a gitbash from the local repo if you are on a PC
+   - *--OR--*
-   2. Open a terminal from the local repo if you are on a mac
+   1. Open a terminal from the local repo if you are on a mac

 #### Task 3.
 Activate a python environment
    1. Activate PythonData38 environment in your terminal *or gitbash* window